Omicron threat: The new red-light setting - how life will change from 11.59pm tonight

 In terms of gatherings and events, up to 50 people can attend a gathering at home, weddings, Tangihana etc if vaccine passes are not used.

-The same rules apply for outdoor community gatherings such as a community fair.
+The same rules apply for outdoor community gatherings such as community fairs.